catalogfi/garden.js/docs/docs/developers/sdk/api-reference/orderbook/Orderbook.md

 ### Params

 -   `OrderbookConfig`: The configuration object for the orderbook.
     -   `url`: The backend API URL the orderbook uses, to create or listen to orders.
-Optional.
+This is optional.
+By default, the official orderbook URL is used which is `api.garden.finance`.
     -   `signer`: The signer that is used to authenticate the user.
     -   `opts`: Additional options that customise authentication behaviour.
 Optional.
         -   `domain`: The domain from which the authentication request originates.
 This is usually the url of the dApp in which you're using the orderbook.
 In case the `Orderbook` is being used in the backend then this field can be left empty.
 Optional.